A428 road: Route

-Coventry – Northampton
+Coventry–Northampton

 The road starts on the A4600 Sky Blue Way in Coventry, heading eastbound out of the city and meeting the A444 and A4082 roads before crossing the A46 Eastern Bypass and into Warwickshire.
 The road then passes through the village of Binley Woods before becoming more rural in nature, meeting the Fosse Way and crossing the River Avon at Bretford.
 3.8 mi further along, the road enters Rugby where it meets the A4071 and A426 and passes Rugby School.
-It then continues out of the town to the east through the suburb of Hillmorton and crosses the A5 near Daventry International Railfreight Terminal (DIRFT).
+It then continues out of the town to the east through the suburb of Hillmorton and crosses the A5 near Daventry International Rail Freight Terminal (DIRFT).
 It meets the M1 at its original terminus, junction 18, and bypasses the towns of Crick and West Haddon.
 The road passes the Althorp family estate, then enters Northampton.

-Northampton – Cambridge
+Northampton–Cambridge

 East of Northampton, the road passes Little Houghton, Brafield-on-the-Green and Yardley Hastings.
 After here it enters the City of Milton Keynes (and Buckinghamshire) where it meets the A509 at Warrington roundabout.
 Continuing towards Bedford, the road passes Lavendon and Cold Brayfield.
 Crossing the Great Ouse it enters Bedfordshire at Turvey, on to Bromham.
 It meets the A422 at a roundabout outside Bromham.
 The road bypasses Bromham and, leaving behind its former route east-bound through Bedford (which has become the A4280), swings southwards on a new alignment then, via a new bridge over the Great Ouse, merges with the A421 south of Kempston.

-The A428 loses its identity here: the route continues as the A421 as it bypasses Bedford, Great Barford and Roxton and goes on to become the dual-carriageway A1 at the Black Cat Roundabout.
+The A428 loses its identity here: the route continues as the A421 as it bypasses Bedford, Great Barford and Roxton and goes on to become the dual-carriageway A1 at the Black Cat roundabout.
 Heading north, the route leaves the A1 via a grade separated junction just south of St Neots and regains its identity.
 Crossed by the East Coast Main Line, it leaves Bedfordshire for Cambridgeshire.
 The A428 from here to Cambridge follows the former A45, which became the A428 when the A14 opened.
 It meets the A1198 (former A14) at Caxton Gibbet roundabout near Papworth Everard.
 From here the road is dual carriageway, bypassing the existing single carriageway section near Hardwick.
 The route terminates, merging into the A14 at Girton interchange, where traffic joins first from the M11 junction 14 and then from the trunk A14 road junction 31.